Alhashlamoun11/Alhashlamoun11/README.md

 ## 📌 About Me
 🔹 Founder & Lead Developer of **Sevalis**, an AI-powered mental health platform.
 🔹 Creator of **InvestJo**, a fintech platform for micro-investments.
-🔹 Developed **Saleem**, an advanced ERP & invoicing system for the Saudi market.
 🔹 Experienced in **building scalable applications, AI-driven systems, and Web3 solutions**.
 🔹 Researching **the integration of AI, blockchain, and metaverse in mental health applications**.